 Women who have regular migraine headaches may discover that they experience fewer migraines during pregnancy; however, some women may encounter the same number or even more migraine headaches.
 If you are pregnant, it is important to talk to your health care provider about any medications that you may be taking for headaches.

-Headaches during the third trimester tend to be related more to poor posture and tension from carrying extra weight.
+Headaches during the third trimester tend to be related more often to poor posture and tension from carrying extra weight.
 Headaches during the third trimester may also be caused by a condition called preeclampsia, which is high blood pressure during pregnancy.

 What can you do to treat headaches during pregnancy?